Revision Techniques: A Comprehensive Guide To Help Your Students Revise

 It is likely that self-explanation is more effective than elaborative interrogation in subjects such as maths, simply due to the foundational nature of the subject compared to other subjects.

-Self-explanation prompts are a useful way to encourage students to think about:
+Use self-explanation prompts to encourage students to think about:

 • Why they are working in a certain way